Border Protection, Anti-terrorism and Illegal Immigration Control Act of 2005: Prohibiting aid to illegal immigrants

 It would be a crime to assist an illegal immigrant to "remain in the United States... knowing or in reckless disregard of the fact that such person is an alien who lacks lawful authority to reside in or remain in the United States".
 Furthermore, the prison term applicable to a removed alien, would also be applicable to anyone who knowingly aids or assists" that alien "to reenter the United States".

-Current laws already prohibit "aiding and abetting" illegal immigrants.
+Previous laws already prohibited "aiding and abetting" illegal immigrants.
 This bill, however, is specifically intended to increase enforcement against human smugglers.